From cobblers to e-commerce: How buying shoes has changed over 300 years

 Over the past 300 years, the shoe industry has evolved from custom-made footwear fashioned for early settlers by cordwainers (shoemakers who work with leather), to mom-and-pop shops selling stalwart favorites like Bass loafers, Frye boots, and Birkenstock sandals.
 Footwear from fashion icons Jimmy Choo, Manolo Blahnik, and Christian Louboutin make shoe fanatics downright starry-eyed.

 The U.S. has the largest footwear market worldwide, bringing in more than $100 billion in 2021 alone, according to The NPD Group.
 Raking in a good portion of that market are industry giants like Foot Locker, New Balance, and Clark’s.
-For example, Nike’s sales were $44.5 billion last year.
+For example, Nike’s footwear sales were $28.0 billion last year.

 It’s no surprise then that Americans spend an average of $419 per year on footwear.
 Where have they shopped throughout the years?
 Wicked Reports shares the U.S. history of shoe purchasing, from specialty shoemakers to online retailers.